Reinforcement Learning for Nested Polar Code Construction: Conclusions

 \section{Conclusions}

 In this paper, the ``constructor-evaluator'' framework in \cite{AI:AI_coding} is adopted to construct polar codes.
 In particular, we show that constructing nested polar codes can be viewed as a Markov decision process.
-Thus, RL techniques are employed to iteratively optimize the ``code construction'' policy without expert intervention.
-To facilitate faster and better convergence, genetic algorithm is integrated in the RL algorithms to provide prior knowledge about (sub-)optimal code constructions.
+Thus, reinforcement learning techniques such as A2C and its latest improvements (e.g., PPO and ACKTR) are employed to iteratively optimize the ``code construction'' policy without expert intervention.
+An MDP environment is set up using the BLER performance as feedback to guide the learning process, which is implemented by neural network based policy and value functions.
+To facilitate faster and better convergence, a multi-stage genetic algorithm is integrated in the RL algorithms to provide prior knowledge about (sub-)optimal code constructions.
 We carry out extensive experiments to compare the learning process under various settings.
 The polar code constructions for both SCL-PM and SCL-Genie decoders are obtained, which exhibit superior performance over classic constructions.

 \ifCLASSOPTIONcaptionsoff

 \fi